tlantermarketing/tbb-hugo/site/content/post/is-your-grinder-ruining-your-aeropress-brews-not-if-you-use-one-of-these.md

 title: Is Your Grinder Ruining Your AeroPress Brews?
 (Not If You Use One Of These)
 slug: best-grinders-for-aeropress
 date: 2020-12-07T00:16:43.863Z
-description: Coffee grinders make or break your cup--even with simple brewers like the AeroPress.
-Find out why that is and which affordable grinders will make your AeroPress brews taste their best.
-image: img/coffee-grinder-scaled.jpg
----
+description: >-
   When you make pour-over coffee, you’re at the mercy of gravity.

   If grind size is a little off, then you’ll probably get a wasted cup of over- or under-extracted coffee.
 There’s just not much you can do about it.

   With the AeroPress, that’s not the case.
 It’s not just convenient, but an incredibly *forgiving* design.

   Its plunger gives you total control over how long the coffee brews.
 Press it earlier to end the brew, later to extend it.

   Simple enough.
 The coffee will extract for exactly as long as you choose, period.

   But what it *can’t* overcome is an inconsistent grind.

   Let’s look at what that matters and how to fix it.
 I’ll also share my top two manual grinder picks for AeroPress users.
+image: img/coffee-grinder-scaled.jpg
+---
 ## Why A Consistent Grind Matters

 All else being equal, the size of a coffee particle determines how quickly it extracts and what the brew tastes like.